mhchia/rln-workshop/README.md

 ### 2. Ensure Metamask is installed in your browser.

-### 3. Check your have balance of the testing token in your Metamask wallet.
+### 3. Check your balance in your Metamask wallet.
+- Use the Goerli testnet.
+- Should be some ethers in your wallet.
+- Add testing token `0x9834BBA30277B437cc818986DB5d6D935c6Fd7Bf` to your wallet
+  - Should be `5000` RLNWT in your wallet.

 ## Run